contao/docs/docs/dev/framework/cron.md

 ```

 Because most asynchronous processes are most likely things like a spawned child process using Symfony's `Process`
-component, Contao also provides a utility for that:
+component, Contao also provides a utility services for that:

 ```php
 namespace App\Cron;